ICVA Assessment Grant Program

 Information regarding the application timeline and process may be found below.

-• May 11: Grant announcement and forms made available here
+April 1: Grant announcement and forms available here.

-• October 30: Submission deadline for Full Proposal
+October 30: Deadline for submission of Full Proposal

 Questions regarding the grant competition or inquiries about how best to proceed, please contact us